Souvenir - WA Sandbag Day 1915

 1915Two miniature cream-coloured calico bags, with a coloured ribbon knotted at the top.
 Black printed text on the front.

 In Western Australia, "Sandbag Day" was a major community fundraising event held in December 1915 to support Australian soldiers overseas.
-It was organized by the Sandbag Movement to supply troops with much-needed sandbags, which soldiers were desperately using for cover and defense on the front lines.
+It was organised by the Sandbag Movement to supply troops with much-needed sandbags, which soldiers were desperately using for cover and defence on the front lines.
 The primary goal of the movement was to fund the purchase of materials to make sandbags.
 At Gallipoli, it was widely reported that the demand for cover was so dire that Australian soldiers at times resorted to filling their own shirts with sand before the arrival of proper sandbags.

 The Sandbag Movement was a collaborative home front fundraising and manufacturing initiative driven primarily by Australian women, community groups, and local wartime committees during World War I. Ultimately, it was an entirely grassroots, civilian-led network that converted community leisure and volunteer labour into critical defensive infrastructure for troops fighting overseas.